gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 One piece of feedback on the format.
 This year had Open Spaces on both days, which I love in principle.
 In practice, running them alongside the main-stage talks meant Open Spaces attendance looked thinner than the interest warranted.
 Running them in a dedicated block (or without competing with the talks) would let them flourish.
-Small change, big payoff.
+It is a small change with a big payoff.

 A final thanks to the many attendees, too many to enumerate, who came up to ask questions, share feedback on the Friday tutorial, trade notes on AI agents and packaging and everything in between, or just chat in the hallway.